 Enter the names of the Product Attributes you're including as options on your variation listing.
 Separate each attribute name by a double colon (::).
 You can include up to three options on one listing.

-You only are only required to enter the option template name for the parent item.
+You are only required to enter the option template name for the parent item.
 However, populating the option template name for your child items too is fine.

 EXAMPLE: You have a t-shirt that is available in three sizes and two colors.
 You want to include all the options in one listing.
 If your Solid Commerce Product Attributes are: Size and Color.
 Your mystore options template will be: Size::Color.